ai-forever/MERA/docs/dataset_cards/en/simplear.md

 ### Human Benchmark

 The human benchmark is measured on a subset of size `200` (sampled with the same original distribution).
-The accuracy for this task is `1.0`.
+The final score equals `1.0`.